If your hand doesn't enter at the correct angle the water is pushed the wrong way and works against your forward motion.

 Once in the water, you should flatten your hand and push it as far to the front of you as you can keeping it as close to the surface as you can without breaking the surface.

-When your arm is fully extended you should cup your hand and scoop towards the centre of your body.
-Continue the motion down the centre line of you body.
+When your arm is fully extended you should cup your hand and scoop down the centre of your body.

-For a new swimmer your hand should continue down past your hips until it exits the water at your thighs.
+For a new swimmer, your hand should continue down past your hips until it exits the water at your thighs.

 If you never let your hand pass the centre of your body you should always be pushing or pulling forward.